Why isn't the download working?

 - Use your Google Chrome or Mozilla Firefox browser

 If you're running a supported system, then the desktop app will automatically begin downloading and launch you into session.
-If you'd like to join from the browser-based Instant Join app, use the link "https://global.gotowebinar.com/join/<webinar ID>?clientType=html5".
-Be sure to enter the webinar's 9-digit session ID in place of <webinar ID>.
+If you're running an unsupported system, you'll join via the browser-based Instant Join app.
 Learn more.

 Restart the download